Gewat ða neosian, syþðan niht becom,

-You'll also notice a very strange format to this poetry from the so-called Dark Ages.
-There's a break in the middle of each line, called a caesura.
+You'll also notice a strange format to this poetry from the so-called Dark Ages: there's a break in the middle of each line, called a caesura.
 It's not always printed with blank space as in this example but the caesura is at least sensed in the lines.
 On each side of the caesura are two stressed syllables.
 At least one stressed syllable in the first half of the line begins with the same sound as—that is, alliterates with—a stressed syllable in the second half of the line.
 (Vowels starting words all count as having the same sound, namely an expulsion of breath.)
 Different effects are accomplished by alliterating different stressed syllables.
 For example, alliterating the first three syllables of the line and not the fourth will create a different rhythm than alliterating the second and fourth syllables.
 That's how Old English poetry worked, instead of using rhyme and metre like later English poetry.

 Another issue with Beowulf is that Old English is inflected, which means the cases of the words—and thus the meanings of sentences—depend on word endings.
 In modern English, which is generally not inflected, we have to use more words to say the same thing.
 So it is not so easy to keep the same number of syllables in each line of the verses.

-Being the standard Old English work studied by Anglophone college students around the world, Beowulf has had many translations in the two centuries it has been available.
+As the standard Old English work studied by Anglophone college students around the world, Beowulf has had many translations in the two centuries it has been available.
 We'll mention just a few of the editions you might come across.

 Several translations appeared in the nineteenth century.
 The first complete translation into English was by John Mitchell Kemble in 1837.
 Kemble's is a literal, prose translation, rather rough-sounding to our ears.
 Benjamin Thorpe translated Beowulf in 1865 into verse with caesura, but also with very literal meaning and erratic alliteration.
-James M. Garnett was the first American translator in 1882—he used the Old English metre but again it's a rather dull alliterative translation.
+James M. Garnett was the first American translator in 1882; he used the Old English metre but again it's a rather dull alliterative translation.
 Better is the faithful John Lesslie Hall translation of 1892.
 Many of these and others of the period can be found on the Internet as their copyrights have long ago run out.
 They're all rather stiff and unimaginative though.

 A more recent version, which is also freely available online, is Francis B. Gummere's translation of 1910.
 Gummere retains the alliterative rhythm and caesura (albeit unmarked).
 It's better but still heavy going to my ear.
 Check out some longer passages by Gummere to see what I mean.

+The most lively translations have all appeared in the past forty or fifty years, it seems.
 I haven't read the Burton Raffel rendiiton of 1963, but it has been praised for being a rather free translation into metre roughly similar to the original.

 One you are more likely to find because it is published for Penguin Classics—and the one I cut my own teeth on—is Michael Alexander's 1973 translation.
 It's alliterative verse with unmarked caesura, but relatively easy on modern ears, especially compared to earlier translations.
 It finds an acceptable compromise between slavishly following the original text literally (a trap too many earlier translators fell into) and being too creative in rewriting the lines in the modern idiom.
-It's been called a "taut, gritty translation in imitative verse, influenced by Ezra Pound, of whose poetry Alexander is a scholar."
+It's been called a "taut, gritty translation in imitative verse, influenced by Ezra Pound, of whose poetry Alexander is a scholar".
 I couldn't say if the Pound connection is apt, but the work is indeed taut and gritty.